rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 ## Conclusion
-As you've seen, you can generate great documentation relying completely on your code base, which means, later on you don't need to keep docs and code synchronous and can just publish the docs every time you build your project (i.e. via `Jenkins`).
+As you've seen, you can generate great documentation relying completely on your code base, which means, later on you don't need to keep docs and code synchronous, and you can just publish the docs every time you build your project (i.e. via `Jenkins`).